-We may be unable to establish any additional a agreements with third-party manufacturers or do so or n acceptable terms.
-1 Reliance on third-party manufacturers entails additional risks, including:
+We may be unable to establish any additional agreements with third-party manufacturers or do so on acceptable terms.
+Reliance on third-party manufacturers entails additional risks, including:

-iiuiactui crs chails additional risks, including. reliance on the third party for regulatory compliance and quality assurance; 43 the possible breach of the manufacturing agreement by the third party; the possible misappropriation of our proprietary information, including our trade secrets and know-how; and the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us.
+- reliance on the third party for regulatory compliance and quality assurance; - the possible breach of the manufacturing agreement by the third party; - · the possible misappropriation of our proprietary information, including our trade secrets and know-how; and - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us.